omnect/omnect-device-service/README.md

 #### Configure current desired include network filter

-In order to filter network adapters by name the following desired property can be used to report only defined adapters.
+In order to report and filter network adapters by name the following desired property can be used.
 The filter is case insensitive and might contain a leading and/or trailing wildcard '*', e.g.:
 ```
 "include_network_filter":
 [